 I was born and raised on the remote Isle of Skye, Scotland.
-Growing up on a island and being surrounded by the rugged north sea with many small breaks just a short drive away it was only a matter of time that the salt water was going to play a big part in my life.
+Growing up on an Island surrounded by the Atlantic Ocean, it was inevitable that salt water would become a huge part of my life.
 There aren't many surfers to speak of from Skye, but it would make a lot more sense than a snowboarder coming from there.
-My snowboarding story grew out of a dream and also in part to my passion for skateboarding.
+My snowboarding story grew out of a dream, and also in part from my passion for skateboarding.

 After a family ski holiday to Andorra, I got my first proper taste of snowboarding and never looked back.
 I think I tried a backflip and broke my wrist the last day of that trip?!

 From there on I was extremely fortunate to have been given the opportunity to travel and compete across the Globe with my many sponsors and as part of the British Snowboard Team.
 Because of the lack of snow and facilities in Skye, I ended up living for months at a time in foreign countries and learning their local language before settling somewhere else.
 I think my parents allowed me to become very independent and the adventure was something I really strived for.
 Generally speaking though, while I was traveling, training and competing with the GB team it was more often the case of living out of my boardbags.
 Spending maybe a couple of days at a time in the likes of France, Austria, Switzerland, Sweden & Norway to name a few before coming home to unload all my dirty laundry before my next flight.
 Sorry, mum!